Dankuni: Urbanisation

 Srirampore subdivision is the most urbanized of the subdivisions in Hooghly district.
 73.13% of the population in the subdivision is urban and 26.88% is rural.
 The subdivision has 6 municipalities and 34 census towns.
 The municipalities are: Uttarpara Kotrung Municipality, Konnagar Municipality, Serampore Municipality, Baidyabati Municipality, Rishra Municipality and Dankuni Municipality.
 Amongst the CD Blocks in the subdivision, Uttarapara Serampore (census towns shown in a separate map) had 76% urban population, Chanditala I 42%, Chanditala II 69% and Jangipara 7% (census towns shown in the map above).
 All places marked in the map are linked in the larger full screen map.

 Climate

 City has a tropical climate.
 When compared with winter, the summers have much more rainfall.
 According to Köppen and Geiger, this climate is classified as Aw.

-Located at an elevation of None meters (0 feet) above sea level, city's yearly temperature is 30.28°C (86.5°F) and it is 4.31% higher than India's averages.
+Located at an elevation of None meters (0 feet) above sea level, city's yearly temperature is 30.28 °C (86.5 °F) and it is 4.31% higher than India's averages.
 Dankuni typically receives about 150.21 millimeters (5.91 inches) of precipitation and has 150.54 rainy days (41.24% of the time) annually.

+Etymology

+The origin of the name "Dankuni" is not entirely clear, but there are a few theories about its etymology.

+One theory suggests that the name "Dankuni" is derived from the Bengali words "Dhanya" (meaning "grain") and "Kuni" (meaning "heap").
+This theory suggests that Dankuni was once a place where grains were stored in large heaps.

+Another theory suggests that the name "Dankuni" is derived from the name of a local deity, "Dhankuni."
+According to this theory, the city was named after the deity and the temple that was built in her honor.